onflow/flow/docs/content/contributors/contribution-guidelines.md

 **Include the following information:**

-- Which section to locate your docs; [Read about the information hierarchy here.](https://www.notion.so/Contributing-Content-to-the-Developer-Portal-35900becfeaa474598f5db2b3dd1eb91)
+- Which section to locate your docs; read about the information hierarchy [here](./portal-overview.md#information-design).
 - A brief section outlining your plans for updating and maintaining your documentation.
 - Anything else you think might be relavent to the integration, including questions.